My Struggle (Knausgård novels): Audiobooks

 All six volumes of "My Struggle" were voiced as audiobooks by award-winning actor and narrator Edoardo Ballerini to popular and critical acclaim.
-Ballerini's recordings were the subject of feature pieces in The Guardian, "Narrator of 133 Hour Audiobook on His Evolving Art," the Norwegian magazine Aftenposten, "Knausgaard's American Voice," and featured prominently in a New York Times profile of the actor titled "The Voice of God... and Knausgaard, Whitman, Machiavelli..."
+Ballerini's recordings were the subject of feature pieces in The Guardian, "Narrator of 133 Hour Audiobook on His Evolving Art," the Norwegian magazine Aftenposten, "Knausgård's American Voice," and featured prominently in a New York Times profile of the actor titled "The Voice of God... and Knausgaard, Whitman, Machiavelli..."
 Recorded Books produced the series.

 In popular culture

 The X-Files episode "My Struggle" was directly influenced by Knausgård's novel.

 In You're the Worst, the protagonist, novelist Jimmy Shive-Overly, is frequently seen reading the series.

-In the 2018 film Private Life, Richard Grimes, played by Paul Giamatti, holds up a copy of My Struggle and says, “Don’t knock denial.
-You have to have denial, or else you end up like this guy.”
+In the 2018 film Private Life, Richard Grimes, played by Paul Giamatti, holds up a copy of My Struggle and says, "Don't knock denial.
+You have to have denial, or else you end up like this guy."

+The 2019 film The Plagiarists concerns a young writer who, after being moved by an acquaintance's reminiscence of his childhood, is unsettled to later discover that he had taken the anecdote verbatim from Knausgård.

+In the 2025 film Pillion, the protagonist, Ray, played by Alexander Skarsgård, reads a copy of My Struggle in bed while the other protagonist, Colin, attempts to have a discussion about the boundaries of their relationship.